rancher/rancher.github.io/rancher/rancher-compose/upgrading/index.md

 Options | Description
 ---|---
---batch-size "2" |	Number of containers to upgrade at once --scale "-1"	|		Final number of running containers --interval "2000" |		Update interval in milliseconds --update-links	Update inbound links on target service --wait, -w	|		Wait for upgrade to complete
---pull, -p	|		Before doing the upgrade do an image pull on all hosts that have the image already --cleanup, -c |		Remove the original service definition once upgraded, implies --wait
+`--batch-size` "2" |	Number of containers to upgrade at once `--scale` "-1"	|		Final number of running containers `--interval` "2000" |		Update interval in milliseconds `--update-links` |	Update inbound links on target service `--wait`, `-w`	|		Wait for upgrade to complete `--pull`, `-p`	|		Before doing the upgrade do an image pull on all hosts that have the image already `--cleanup`, `-c` |		Remove the original service definition once upgraded, implies --wait

 #### Batch Size